Ritikgit789/Self-analysis-Mental-Health-System/README.md

 2.
 The chatbot cannot replace professional mental health advice and might provide generalized or non-contextual responses for severe cases.
 If a user asks "I feel extremely depressed, what should I do?", the chatbot might not detect urgency and respond with generic coping strategies instead of urging them to seek immediate help.

+Future updates:
+- Integrate with React, Vite and Tailwind CSS to make a scalable and balanced website
+- Backend with FastAPI - API endpoints for Assistant and Predictor
+- Tools used: Postman, FastAPI, React.

 This is the project assignment given for an AI/ML engineer intern by Arogo AI, an early-scale startup.